naver/nam-sdk-android/docs/ad-formats/in_stream.md

 ## Step 3: Add layout to locate player
 Please, add video player and UI container for AD to your layout.
 In this example, `ad_video_player` and `ad_ui_container` are used in constructor of ad loader(GfpVideoAdScheduleManager)
-- `outer_remind_ad_container` will be used in SMR ads.
-Before using it, please be informed by NAM admin.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>